 Be it, developers, data scientists, photoshop experts, or Office users, Version Control or Version History is the most used and important feature these days.
-With the modern emphasis on work collaboration, you actually need to maintain different copies of different versions.
+With the modern emphasis on work collaboration, you must maintain different copies of different versions.
 So that you can switch back to a stage earlier in time if anything wrong happens.
-And since most of the collaboration happens in the cloud, a version history is a major feature offered by cloud storage providers.
+And since most of the collaboration happens in the cloud, a version history is a major feature cloud storage providers offer.

 If you’ve been a OneDrive user, you might have noticed that version history was already available for all the document files.
 You could easily go back in time and restore the documents from an earlier stage.
 But OneDrive recently announced that they’ve been extending this feature to support all file types.
 This not only makes it viable to use OneDrive for more purposes but also adds functionality to the existing version history feature.

 OneDrive Version History restores old files

-As the feature is now available for all the file types, you need not worry about your files being getting accidentally edited.
+As the feature is now available for all file types, you need not worry about your files getting accidentally edited.
 You may find this feature useful if you deal a lot with PDFs, Images, AutoCAD Projects, Videos, and Office Document files.
-Or if you work a lot on project-based files, version history can help you a lot if you are collaborating with someone.
-As it will be easy to revert changes if they do not fit in.
+Or if you work a lot on project-based files, version history can help you a lot if you are collaborating with someone as it will be easy to revert changes if they do not fit in.

-Since version history is meant to protect your files from unwanted accidental changes and not to actually keep a record of its history.
+Since version history is meant to protect your files from unwanted accidental changes and not to keep a record of its history.
 OneDrive will keep an older version of your file only for 30 days.
 And after that, the older version will be completely removed.

 How to use Version History on OneDrive